Linn Boyd: Later career

 While still in Congress, Boyd declined a nomination for Governor of Kentucky in 1848 and was replaced by Lazarus W. Powell.
 In 1852, he moved to Paducah.

 After leaving the House, he was mentioned as a candidate for Vice President of the United States at the 1856 Democratic National Convention but was never officially nominated; the eventual nominee was fellow Kentuckian John C. Breckinridge.

-Kentucky voters elected Boyd the 16th Lieutenant Governor of Kentucky in 1859, but he died after less than four months in office.
+Kentucky voters elected Boyd the 17th Lieutenant Governor of Kentucky in 1859, but he died after less than four months in office.
 This became significant with the onset of the Civil War.
 Governor Beriah Magoffin, who supported slavery, secession, and states' rights, became increasingly unpopular and distrusted as he sought to keep Kentucky on a neutral course between the Union and the Confederate States of America.
 Unionists held a two-thirds majority in both houses of the Kentucky General Assembly in the summer of 1861 and frequently overrode Magoffin's vetoes.
 By August 1862, Magoffin made it clear that he was willing to resign the governorship.
 However, due to Linn Boyd's death, the person next in line to become Governor of Kentucky was Speaker of the Senate John F. Fisk, whom Magoffin thought unacceptable.
 After Fisk resigned as Speaker and was replaced by James F. Robinson, Magoffin resigned.
 Thus, Robinson became governor, and Fisk was reinstalled as Speaker of the Senate.

 Death and burial

 Boyd died in Paducah on December 17, 1859.
 He was buried at Paducah's Oak Grove Cemetery.
-Oaklands, a spacious brick home he had built in Paducah in 1852, no longer exists except as a street name.
+Oaklands, a spacious brick come he had built in Paducah in 1852, no longer exists except as a street name.